/

 Say “yes” sometimes!

 When it comes to the big things (and, of course, the dangerous things), be consistent with your “no.” It should always mean no—today and tomorrow, regardless of the magnitude of the hissy fit.
-Otherwise tantrums seem like the path to success, and bad behavior can escalate.
+Otherwise, tantrums seem like the path to success, and bad behaviour can escalate.
 But sometimes parents get stuck in a “no” rut.
 Your toddler says “no,” and you say it right back, almost without thinking.
 But is your child’s differing opinion really that big of a deal?
 If not—like if she doesn’t want to wear the outfit you’ve chosen for her—say “yes” to her “no” and let her make her own choice.
 She’ll feel like she has a little bit of the power she so desperately wants and her frustration will disappear.

 Advertisement